-This number is based on the recommendations of both the American Heart Association and the World Health Organization for healthy adults perform a minimum of 150 minutes of moderate-intensity activity or 75 minutes of vigorous activity, or a combination of both, each week.
+This number is based on the recommendations of both the American Heart Association and the World Health Organization for healthy adults to perform a minimum of 150 minutes of moderate-intensity activity or 75 minutes of vigorous activity, or a combination of both, each week.

 That breaks down into a default daily target is 22 minutes.

 But it’s flexible, hit that target one day, go over the next, and under on the weekend.
-The important milestone is your weekly active zone minute target of at least 150 minutes of moderate-intensity activity or 75 minutes of vigorous activity or a combination of both.
+The important milestone is your weekly active zone minute target of at least 150 minutes of moderate-intensity activity or 75 minutes of vigorous exercise or a combination of both.